Weyto caste: Etymology

-Wayto lifestyle
+Weyto lifestyle

-The Waytos’ livelihood strongly depended on Lake Tana; they used to fish and hunt hippopotamus – they were organised autonomously and equally divided their catch.
+The Weytos’ livelihood strongly depended on Lake Tana; they used to fish and hunt hippopotamus – they were organised autonomously and equally divided their catch.
 In the 20th century, the demand for ivory tusks increased.
-Combined with the introduction of rifles, this led to a rapid decrease of the hippo population, and the Wayto turned to fishing and agriculture.
-By the 1960s, the fish catches decreased also and many Wayto reverted to stone crushing and “tankwa” reed boad preparation.
-There was more trade with, and also land lease from the Amhara, but this did not decrease the social distance between Wayto and the Amhara.
+Combined with the introduction of rifles, this led to a rapid decrease of the hippo population, and the Weyto turned to fishing and agriculture.
+By the 1960s, the fish catches decreased also and many Weyto reverted to stone crushing and “tankwa” reed boat preparation.
+There was more trade with, and also land lease from the Amhara, but this did not decrease the social distance between the Weyto and the Amhara.